ChainSafe/forest/documentation/src/developer_documentation/blockchain_state_machine.md

 This BOOTSTRAP/FOLLOW algorithm is difficult to understand and it is fragile (both against unexpected messages and adversarial messages).

+## Issues with the 2023 algorithm

+ - Excessive complexity.
+Reasoning about correctness and performance is difficult.
+ - Too linear.
+Doesn't handle forks well.
+ - Unnecessary constraints.
+Requires 5 nodes in the network before it'll enter FOLLOW mode.
+Dev networks usually do not have 5 nodes.

 ## Scenarios

 ### No forks, starting from snapshot